Delhi: Missing elephant, Laxmi, found after two months; mahout detained | Devdiscourse

-Laxmi, the 47-year-old female elephant that went missing two months ago and to trace whom a countrywide alert had been sounded, has been found, a Delhi forest department official said on Wednesday.
-The Delhi Police "detained" the jumbo along with its mahout, Saddam, from Yamuna Pusta area in the national capital around 3 am, he said.
+A 47-year-old elephant that had gone missing two months ago and a countrywide alert were issued to trace it has been found, a Delhi forest department official said on Wednesday.
+The Delhi Police "detained" the jumbo, Laxmi, along with its mahout, Saddam, from Yamuna Pusta area in the national capital around 3 am, he said.

 "We had launched a search operation on Tuesday to locate the elephant.
 Three teams comprising around 12 officials combed the areas along the banks of the Yamuna river and the Uttar Pradesh-Delhi border.
 "We requested the police to increase patrolling in the Yamuna Pusta area as we suspected the elephant was being kept somewhere there.
 The Shakarpur police detained the mahout and the elephant early in the morning and informed us," the official said.